You've just gone into your dermatologist appointment and you walk out with an antibiotic prescription, the scenario is all too familiar.

 Short Term Results & Relapse Rates

-If you look around at acne message boards online (like for example) you will quickly find that for most, acne returns after finishing a course of antibiotics.
+If you look around at acne message boards online like acne.org for example, you will quickly find that for most, acne returns after finishing a course of antibiotics.
 Simply put, results are not long term and often times set a patient up for their acne to fully return.
 They unfortunately offer only a temporary solution without targeting the real cause.

 An 82% failure rate, even after multiple courses, is enough evidence to show us that antibiotics are not an effective solution in the treatment of acne.